 Successful candidates will support the mission of the Ira A. Fulton Schools of Engineering and are expected to participate in interdisciplinary research and teaching endeavors both within and beyond the Fulton Schools.
 Although the tenure home may be in any of the Ira A. Fulton Schools of Engineering, the School of Sustainable Engineering and the Built Environment (SSEBE) is currently the most involved in the interest areas of the search.
 The School offers undergraduate and graduate degree programs in Civil, Environmental, Sustainable, and Construction Engineering, and in Construction Management and Technology.
 SSEBE has 60 faculty members, 1450 undergraduate and 800 graduate students, and generates annual research expenditures of $24 million per year.

-Review of applications will begin October 15, 2022; if not filled, applications will continue to be accepted on a rolling basis for a reserve pool.
-Applications in the reserve pool may then be reviewed in the order in which they were received until the position is filled.
-To apply, visit https://hiring.engineering.asu.edu/ and select “apply now” next to the corresponding position.
+Review of applicants will begin November 1, 2022.
+Applications will continue to be accepted on a rolling basis for a reserve pool.
+Applications in the reserve pool may be reviewed in the order in which they are received until the position is filled.
+To apply, visit https://hiring.engineering.asu.edu and select “apply now” next to the corresponding position.
 Candidates will be asked to create or use an existing Interfolio Dossier to submit the following:

-For more information or questions about this position, please contact the search committee chair, Professor Edward Kavazanjian at Edward.email@example.com.
+For more information or questions about this position, please contact the search committee chair Samuel T. Ariaratnam via e-mail at email@example.com.

 Equal Employment Opportunity Statement

 A background check is required for employment.
 Arizona State University is a VEVRAA Federal Contractor and an Equal Opportunity / Affirmative Action Employer.
 All qualified applicants will be considered without regard to race, color, sex, religion, national origin, disability, protected veteran status, or any other basis protected by law.